Is It Legal to Raise Rent Without Warning? What Every Tenant Needs to Know

 • Various U.S. cities — including Los Angeles, San Francisco, and Portland have local ordinances that cap increases for covered units.

-These figures change from year to year, so always verify the current guideline through your local authority before assuming a specific cap applies.
+These figures change yearly, so always verify the current guideline through your local authority before assuming a specific cap applies.

 How to Respond If Your Landlord Raised Rent Without Proper Notice